D7039E-E7032E/Project-Report/README.md

 ## Introduction
 <p>
 Unknown subterranean areas hold a certain risk for humans to discover and survey.
 To minimize this risk one can apply the use of modern-day technology of robotics.
-By sending in a ground moving robot that scans the subterranean areas and then relays the scanned data back to base hub, would allow workers to more safely traverse these previously unknown areas.
+By sending in a ground moving robot that scans the subterranean areas and then relay the scanned data back to base hub, would allow workers to more safely traverse these previously unknown areas.
 This is the base for the project, and the goal is to develop software that can be applied to existing ground moving robots.
 This software should allow the robot to collaborate and map unknown areas such as caves and tunnels.
 The team assigned to the project consisted of seven students from the Luleå University of Technology.
 Each student with a background in Computer Science, Electrical Engineering and Control theory.
 The project lasted for a span of 20 weeks, with weekly progress updates and meetings scheduled.
 </p>